The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Dust Reverberation Analysis

-In summary, while the brightness of the nucleus decreased by more than a factor of 2 at B and of 1.6 at K between 1975 and 1976, the ratio of fluxes at 10 $\mu$m was $0.985 \pm 0.030$, i.e. there was no change to within a few percent.
+While the brightness of the nucleus decreased by more than a factor of 2 at B and of 1.6 at K between 1975 and 1976, the ratio of fluxes at 10 $\mu$m was $0.985 \pm 0.030$, i.e. there was no change to within a few percent.
 Alternatively, from Table 1, this change can be expressed as 30 $\pm$ 62 mJy.
-If the 70 mJy change seen in K-band has a 1500K black body spectrum, a change of order 40 mJy would be expected at 10 $\mu$m, consistent with the observations but illustrating that the hot dust that dominates at K- and L-band must not be accompanied by large amounts of somewhat cooler dust that shares its variations.
+If the 70 mJy change seen in K-band has a 1500K black body spectrum, a change of order 40 mJy would be expected at 10 $\mu$m, consistent with the observations but illustrating that the hot dust that dominates at K- and L-band is not accompanied by large amounts of only somewhat cooler dust sharing its variations.
 That is, the 10 $\mu$m emission is generated by a different source component, not a continuation of the one that dominates at 1--4 $\mu$m.
-This conclusion also shows that the very hot dust will not contribute a significant silicate emission feature at 10 $\mu$m because it contributes only a very small fraction of the total output at this wavelength.
+Consequently, the very hot dust will not contribute a significant silicate emission feature at 10 $\mu$m because it contributes only a very small fraction of the total output at this wavelength.